 On January 1, 2018, the Group adopted IFRS 15, Revenue from Contracts with Customers.
 The new standard includes a five step recognition and measurement approach for revenue arising from contracts with customers, and includes new requirements for accounting for contract costs.
-Revenue arising from financial instruments within the scope of IFRS 9, Financial Instruments, specifically interest revenue and loan fees, are excluded from the scope of IFRS 15.
+Revenue arising from financial instruments within the scope of IFRS 9, Financial Instruments, specifically interest revenue and Ioan fees, are excluded from the scope of IFRS 15.
 All other revenue streams are included within the scope of IFRS 15.
-The adoption of this standard did not have any impact on the Group's combined financial statements and do not result in any changes to the presentation of the comparative amounts in these combined financial statements.
+The adoption of this standard did not have any impact on the Group's condensed consolidated interim financial statements and do not result in any changes to the presentation of the comparative amounts in these condensed consolidated interim financial statements.